gaois/DuchasAPI-docs/README.md

 #### The Schools' Collection (CBÉS)

 Approximately 740,000 pages (288,000 pages in the pupils’ original exercise books; 451,000 pages in bound volumes) of folklore and local tradition were compiled by pupils from 5,000 primary schools in the Irish Free State between 1937 and 1939.
-The scheme resulted in the creation of over half a million manuscript pages, generally referred to as ‘Bailiúchán na Scol’ or ‘The Schools’ Collection’.
+This scheme, known as *Scéim na Scol*, resulted in the creation of over half a million manuscript pages, generally referred to as ‘Bailiúchán na Scol’ or ‘The Schools’ Collection’.
 There are 1,128 volumes, numbered and bound, in the Collection, all of which have been digitised.

 #### The Photographic Collection (CBÉG)